kasra-hosseini/obspyDMT/README.rst

    :scale: 75%
    :align: center

-The created event-catalog can be updated for all events with magnitude more than 6.0:
+The created event-catalog can be updated for all events with magnitude more than 6.0: (no waveform retrieval)

 ::